SurrealNumber/CoreTitleInheritance/readme.txt

 ^this was there before.
 Removing it and letting titles list one by one.
 Good enough for now.
-It is possible i use expanded traits.
+It is possible to use expanded traits in character window.
 It appears to be unused for now. what happens if a county you do not stand to inherit contains a barony which has always_follows_primary_heir = yes? - It does nothing.
 Counties are the smallest unit of inheritance.

 Currently I believe that everything  I want to put in is there at least to some degree (but might not be working or need updating).
 TODO:
-Logic - change from holdings to counties - baronies are meaningless in terms of inheritance.
-Logic - ignore baronies.
-Logic - change dejure to defacto (will mean that creating a duchy title between owned county and kingdom will break kingdom.
+x Logic - change from holdings to counties - baronies are meaningless in terms of inheritance. x Logic - ignore baronies. x Logic - change dejure to defacto (will mean that creating a duchy title between owned county and kingdom will break kingdom.
 Think about this.
 Also check what happens if owned county is in vassal's duchy.)
+Logic - update for title succession laws
-Logic - un-comment commented out sections
+Logic - update for changing capital or primary title. x Logic - un-comment commented out sections x Logic - automatically core created titles inserting into middle of heirarchy.
 Localization and game concepts - change to reflect departure from baronies.
+Localization - add missing localization. x Interface - Add decision for decoring all core titles.
 Debug

+NOTE Ignoring baronies means IGNORING them.
+They are not to be considered in the logic. de-facto and de-jure can refer to titles owned by other characters.
+Need to be careful about this.
+Title succession law titles will never be considered cores. need to think if there are cases where core title variable should be changed to no, but set_always follows_primary_heir should not be set to no.
+Is there ever a case where I should not use safe_de_core_title? -- No, merging into de_core_title. - only case this would occur is if the variable is cleared. continue seems to actually be when should I continue.
+Some descriptions seem to suggest that it is when to stop.
+When I clean up my code I should be sure to change to utilizing assumed ands for triggers and limits. assume that continue checks for the next title. will have to find in files for holding and for province and purge.